 This lack of access is compounded by limited, often inaccurate, information about healthy behaviors.
 We address both of these challenges in our projects.
 Each project has been developed in close cooperation with the people it will serve as well as local government officials and other stakeholders.
 All of them feature empowerment, especially of women, and all include a strong educational component.
 As is evidenced in all of our programming, we believe that education changes everything.

-The Improving Women’s Health Program began in 2013 and has trained 33 women as Community Health Educators (CHEs), each serving one ward of the Same District (population 269,000).
-The CHEs use interactive presentations as well as educational videos in Swahili to provide information on such basic topics as hand washing, purifying water, and mosquito nets use to prevent malaria.
-Each CHE conducts 12 meetings per month and their impact is remarkable!
-As of December of 2018, the CHEs have done 23,549 presentations and presented individual topics to 1,056,750 signed attendees in Same District since the program began!
+The Improving Women’s Health Program began in 2013 and trained 33 women as Community Health Educators (CHEs), each serving one ward of Same District (population 269,000).
+The CHEs use interactive presentations as well as educational videos in Swahili to provide information on such basic topics as hand washing, purifying water, mosquito nets use to prevent malaria, HIV/AIDS and family planning.
+Each CHE conducts at least 12 meetings per month and their impact is remarkable!
+As of August 2021, the CHEs have presented to over 1.5 million signed attendees who have attended their 30,000 presentations on a variety of health topics.
 District-wide surveys have demonstrated the effectiveness of the presentations in improved health topic knowledge and attitude change.
-In fact, preliminary government health data found lower rates of malaria, diarrheal diseases, intestinal parasites and acute respiratory infection in Same District compared with neighboring control districts.
+In fact, preliminary government health data found lower rates of malaria, diarrheal diseases, intestinal parasites, and acute respiratory infection in Same District compared with neighboring control districts.
 Each CHE was provided a sturdy bicycle and helmet in 2018 to further expand their reach.

 Safe Motherhood for Maasai Women and Children was established in response to an urgent request by the Maasai community of Nadaruru, which had exceptionally high maternal mortality rates.
 In 2011, with significant local support, Empower Tanzania constructed a clinic building as the site for the provision of a safe motherhood program.
 Ten women were trained as birth attendants by Tanzanian faculty.
 Two of the birth attendants staff the clinic building daily and provide education to pregnant women and their newborns.
 Twice each month, a medical team for Gonja Lutheran Hospital comes to the village to provide maternal checkups, immunizations of children, and other health services to community members.
 A similar clinic staffed by 10 trained birth attendants was established in the Maasai community of Pangaro in 2012.
 Both clinics have had solar lighting systems installed and a latrine was built at Nadaruru in 2013 and at Pangaro in 2016.
 In 2018, both of these clinics were passed over to local control—another example of sustainable aid facilitated by Empower Tanzania.